thingswesaid/dash-client/README.md

   - where do I see my promo code
   - where do I see the videos I purchased
   - how long are the viewable for
+- [x] Lower price for India - find bug and fix
 - [ ] Build Dashboard to quickly handle customer service
   - check everything about that user (order + videos + promos)
   - assign video to user manually
   - assign promos manually
+  - create order when issue (paymentId: manual(gen-ID))
+  - user active / not active
-- [ ] Lower price for India - find bug and fix
+- [ ] Build CMS for tarotreaders.net
+  - add video
+  - change logo / header / mission
+  - check orders and payments
+  - social media links
 - [ ] Wasabi or AWS api to upload images - JS library to compress and blur images in automatic
 - [ ] Schedule videos publish date
 - [ ] User page - video hover show overlay with title of the video